 A.6: Applicants must complete Attachment 8, the CEQA Worksheet, for each proposed station.
 Applications will garner more points under the Project Readiness in the Evaluation Criteria based on the degree to which each station has progressed in obtaining compliance under the CEQA per the solicitation.
 For CEQA assistance, please contact Mr. Tyson Eckerle of the Governor’s Office of Business and Economic Development (GO-Biz).

 In addition, in order to receive payment under any agreement which may result from this solicitation, a recipient must, among other things, have held an in-person pre-application meeting, for permits to build and operate each proposed hydrogen refueling station, with the authority that has jurisdiction over the project and entitlement process.
-The meeting should include but not be limited to discussion of zoning requirements and aesthetics of the proposed refueling station..
+The meeting should include but not be limited to discussion of zoning requirements and aesthetics of the proposed refueling station.
 See Attachment 14, Special Terms & Conditions.

 Q.7: Should more than $17 million in funding become available under this solicitation will additional station location and capacity be evaluated using the CHIT model?